 We’re invited to join the World Weekend of Prayer for Children at Risk (June 4-5).
 Find out more at http://hk.viva.org/world-weekend-of-prayer.aspx

 Phil Sussex is trialling some Saturday evening church-based dental clinics to make dental care accessible for factory workers who work long hours 6 days a week.

 A big congratulations to Heather Fraser (NZCMS Church & Supporter Relations) who married John McCall on April 30.

-The new Council was announced at the March AGM: Paul Cooper, Ian Dally, Zane Elliot, Pane Kawhia, Graeme Mitchell, Anne Segedin and Joanna Frampton.
+The new Council was announced at the March AGM: Paul Cooper, Ian Dally, Zane, Pane Kawhia, Graeme Mitchell, Anne Segedin and Joanna Frampton.
 We give thanks for this group of dedicated people.

 During April Jonathan Hicks made an unexpected brief visit to NZ for medical reasons.
 The results of his trip were positive, both medically and with good connections with some churches and supporters

 Steve Maina (National Director) and his family returned to NZ at the end of April.

 We’ve recently launched a new website for the Haerenga Mission Internship

 Congratulations to Pippa and Molly Sussex who were baptised over Easter.
 Also, Phil’s dental team has recently regained access to Cambodia prisons after a three year lock-out!

 Todd DeKryger, the Medical Director of the Hospital of Hope in Togo (where Miriam Tillman works), passed away suddenly in March, leaving behind a wife and four boys.